Hams6/linux_sql/linux_sql/README.md

 # Introduction
-(about 150-200 words)
-Discuss the design of the project.
-What does this project/product do?
-Who are the users?
-What are the technologies you have used? (e.g. bash, docker, git, etc..)

 This project consist in collecting hardware specification and resource usage data from different Linux computers and then storing it into a psql database hosted on a single machine.
 The goal is to have a monitoring agent that tracks nodes in a Linux cluster in real time but since this is an MVP, the scope is limited to a single linux host machine.
 Here are the technologies used in this project:
 1. Google Cloud Platform was used to create and start a VM instance.